 is a homotopy pullback for all orthogonal $\G$-representations $V$, $W$.
 In particular, an object is cofibrant if and only if it is the retract of a cell complex, and an object is fibrant if and only if it is an equivariant $\Omega$-spectrum.

-\begin{thm}[Stable Model Structure {\cite[4.2]{MM}}] The category of orthogonal $\G$-spectra is a (cofibrantly-generated) closed model category in which a map $X \to Y$ is \begin{itemize} \item a weak equivalence if the induced map on homotopy groups $\pi_{q}^{C}$ is a weak equivalence for all $q \in \bZ$ and all closed subgroups $C < \G$, or equivalently, if the induced map on geometric homotopy groups $\pi_{q}^{\Phi C}$ is a weak equivalence for all $q \in \bZ$ and all closed subgroups $C < \G$. \item a cofibration if it is a retract of a relative cell complex, and \item a fibration if it satisfies the right lifting property with respect to the acyclic cofibrations. \end{itemize} Moreover, the model structure is compatible with the enrichment of orthogonal $\G$-spectra over orthogonal spectra, meaning that the analogue of Quillen's axiom SM7 is satisfied. \end{thm}
+\begin{thm}[Stable model structure {\cite[4.2]{MM}}] The category of orthogonal $\G$-spectra is a cofibrantly-generated closed model category in which a map $X \to Y$ is \begin{itemize} \item A weak equivalence if the induced map on homotopy groups $\pi_{q}^{C}$ is an isomorphism for all $q \in \bZ$ and all closed subgroups $C \leq \G$, or equivalently, if the induced map on geometric homotopy groups $\pi_{q}^{\Phi C}$ is an isomorphism for all $q \in \bZ$ and all closed subgroups $C \leq \G$. \item A cofibration if it is a retract of a relative cell complex, and \item A fibration if it satisfies the right lifting property with respect to the acyclic cofibrations. \end{itemize} Moreover, the model structure is compatible with the enrichment of orthogonal $\G$-spectra over orthogonal spectra, meaning that the analogue of Quillen's axiom SM7 is satisfied. \end{thm}

 For our purposes, we need model structures for some localized homotopy categories.
 We start with the homotopy categories local to a family.